-Vacant Randall Park Mall to be transformed into Amazon Fulfillment Center
+Vacant Randall Park Mall could be transformed into Amazon Fulfillment Center

-CLEVELAND, Ohio — An Amazon Fulfillment Center will be moving into the vacant Randall Park Mall.
+CLEVELAND, Ohio -- An Amazon Fulfillment Center could be moving into the vacant Randall Park Mall, according to the Port of Cleveland.

-That announcement came Thursday from the Port of Cleveland which said the board of directors of the Cleveland-Cuyahoga County Port Authority met today to review and approve a request to provide bond financing for a proposed redevelopment of the mall.
+In a press release on Thursday, they said the board of directors of the Cleveland-Cuyahoga County Port Authority met today to review and approve a request to provide bond financing for a proposed redevelopment of the mall.

 The project being developed to contain the 855,000 square foot Amazon.com center will bring at least 1,200 new full-time jobs for Northeast Ohio, according to a press release.